 If “Resurrecting the Champ” were a prizefighter, he’d be soft around the middle.
+Although helmer Rod Lurie circles a lot of thorny issues in this morality tale of a middleweight contender-turned-homeless vagrant and the reporter who rescues him from obscurity, the plan of attack is overly sentimentalized and the execution is slack.
 If not for Samuel L. Jackson’s performance as the ravaged boxer, “Champ” would be of limited interest.

 Josh Hartnett is Erik, a sports reporter for the Denver Times who’s been eclipsed by the two people closest to him — his late father, a legendary sports broadcaster, and his estranged wife, Joyce (Kathryn Morris), who’s simply the better journalist.
 Erik wants off the boxing beat, but his editor, Metz (Alan Alda) wants him where he is.
 When Erik happens upon Champ (Jackson) one night and rescues him from a beating by thugs, he thinks he’s found the story that will get him off the sports pages, into his paper’s magazine and out from under the shadow of his father and wife.

 When Jackson is onscreen, the movie floats and stings.
 Champ is funny, observant — he predicts a longshot knockout when Erik takes him to the local fights — but he’s clearly been hit too hard, and too often.
 By raising his voice to a higher register than normal, Jackson makes Champ seem even more ephemeral than he would be, a ghostly man who lives in his dubious memory and regales Erik with stories that could just as well be myth as truth.